 Eleanor told me all about her husbands favourite mug which featured a sculpted mouse on the handle and how she had accidentally dropped it!
 So I made a replacement which he claims is "even better than the original."

-Bespoke plates for the Northern Light Lounge at Aberdeen airport
+Bespoke plates for the Northern Lights Lounge at Aberdeen airport

 Malcolm wanted a unique set of matching mugs specific for serving coffee when entertaining guests.
 He brought to me objects of meaning from his home for inspiration.
 Some of these objects were highly textured so I used them to make decorative impressions on the bodies of the mugs.
 Malcolm tells me his guests loved the tactile feel and the hidden meaning behind each mug.